-Coverage with Plan N
+Plan N Medicare Coverage

 Medicare Part A – Hospice Care, blood, hospital visits

-- Hospitalization: Plan N offers coverage for deductible of Part A each benefit period.
+- Hospitalization: Plan N offers coverage for the deductible of Part A for each benefit period.
 Along with that, you will get coverage for the expenses approved by Medicare for 365 days once the benefits from traditional Medicare end.

 - Hospice care: You can expect full coverage for hospice coinsurance.